estudio-hawara/bakus-pakus/docs/docs/how-it-works/tokenizer.md

 ## Tokenizer

-The `Tokenizer` class is responsible for breaking down the input source code into tokens based on a set of rules defined in a given specification.
+The tokenizer is responsible for breaking down the input source code into tokens based on a set of rules defined in a given specification.
 If no specification is explicitly provided, the EBNF (Extended Backus-Naur Form) specification is used.

 ### Dependencies